artefactual-labs/clockify-tool/README.md

 Advanced configuration
 ----------------------

-You can avoid save time through advanced configuration.
+You can save time entering time entries by using advanced configuration.

 ### Project time entry aliases

-When specifying a project you can either use ID of the project or you can refer to an alias specifed in your configuration file.
+When specifying a project, or project task, you can either use ID of the project or you can refer to an alias specifed in your configuration file.
 You can also create aliases for aliases.

 Example: